YatharthSingh2000/Django-Tutorial-Blog/readme.md

 Flat pages
 ==========

-Provided by the Django flat pages application.
+Provided by the Django flat pages on application.

 Categories
 ==========